YofarDev/yofardev_ai/README.md

 ## Platforms

-- Android: Fully supported
+- Android & iOS: Fully supported
-- iOS: Now compatible and working (recommended voice for english is Evan-Enhanced)
+- Web : it's more limited.
+The tts library I'm using don't let you access the bytes on web, so for the lip sync I just display random mouth states while it's talking.
+Also there is no image vision, no "spatialization" of voice when avatar is leaving/coming

 ## Known Issues

 - The LLM currently tends to overuse sound effects for no reason.
 You can disable sound effects completely in the settings.
 - Sometimes the lip-sync stop working, need to find out why.
+- You can type and send another prompt while it's talking, and then you can have multiple tts playing at the same time.
-- The batman costume is horrible
+- The batman costume is meh

 ## Future Improvements

 - An interrupt button to stop the AI's response mid-sentence would be a good idea.
-- Make it web compatible?

 ## License